SnowDenix/FrportalDocs/consolidated-docs/README.md

 ## Usage

-### For LLM Processing
+### For Digital Tools
 1. Select the relevant consolidated file(s) for your use case
-2. Feed the entire file or specific sections to your LLM
+2. Use with digital reference tools and systems
-3. The LLM will have complete context for that functional area
+3. Digital tools will have complete context for that functional area

 ### For Human Reference
 1. Use your text editor's search function (Ctrl+F / Cmd+F)